bthesorceror/air_traffic_controller/README.md

   emitter.emit('1', 'Brandon', 'Farmer');
 ```

-handleThis will be called and receive the arguments 'prefix', 'Brandon', 'Farmer', and 'suffix' in that order
+handleThis will be called and receive the arguments 'prefix', 'Brandon', 'Farmer', and 'suffix' (in that order).

-I am planning on using this module to connect other event based modules and for fanning out events
+I am planning to use this module to connect to other event-based modules and to fan out events.